DinoHub-SubT/dsta_deploy/operations/deploy/azurebooks/README.md

 ## Terraform Example Project Walkthrough

-This example setup will create a single *ugv* Virtual Machine, networking and VPN setup all on Azure.
+This terraform example will create a single *ugv* Virtual Machine, networking and VPN setup on Azure.
 - You will be able to ssh into the VM (using the private IP) over VPN.
 - There are instructions below to setup VM remote desktop access.